guitarvydas/guitarvydas.github.io/_posts/2021-08-03-Flipping Code.md

 	load fb
 	load onSameDiagram
 	load contains3

+## _fb pipeline_
+	allContains1
+	printAllDeepContains
+	printAllDirectContains

 ```
+## Input
+We're working a code markdown to bash converter.

+At this point, the input looks like:
 ## Desired

 The lines in the `_fb pipeline_` are meant to be *bash* and the `###` chunks are meant to be *bash* functions.